Ian Bremmer: America isn’t a politically risky place right now—and that’s the problem

 FC: Clearly, we’re in a morass.
 What’s the way out of it?

 IB: There are two ways out.
 One way out is not to address it, and to continue to divide people.
-Trump is exceptionally skilled at the “us vs. them” paradigm.
+Trump is exceptionally skilled at the “us versus them” paradigm.
 When he talks about “my people” he’s not talking about the American people, he’s talking about people that support him.
 He’s the first president I can remember to do that.
 “America First,” meaning everyone else is lesser, and that’s the way it should be.
 He goes after Mexicans, immigrants, calls people animals.
 One thing you can do is double down on that.
 You divide people even more effectively.
 You divide Americans from the world, you build walls, you talk about protectionism, you made it harder to immigrate, you round up “illegals.”
 You build on nationalism and give people that as something to truly embrace and support and march for.
 And within the country, people live more and more separated lives.
-The problem isn’t about the .1% but the 10% doing well who have created guilds for themselves, separately from everyone else.
+The problem isn’t about the 0.1% but the 10% doing well who have created guilds for themselves, separately from everyone else.
 Mobility into good schools and good neighborhoods becomes much harder.
 You ignore all this and allow for separation, and that’s much more sustainable and stable than we expected.
 If technology was really a great leveler, you couldn’t do that as easily.
 But if tech facilitates a Great Divide because corporations make more money that way, than that is a very feasible outcome.
 But, of course, it’s not the one you and I want.

 The outcome we want is to start dealing with the social safety net.
-If you look at the gig economy it’s a whole bunch of people in the U.S. that are no longer in full time jobs with benefits, they are part time contractors that don’t get insurance, don’t get support, and are making less money.
-Whether they are an adjunct professor or driving for Amazon’s Flex app.
+If you look at the gig economy, it’s a whole bunch of people in the U.S. that are no longer in full-time jobs with benefits.
+They are part-time contractors that don’t get insurance, don’t get support, and are making less money, whether they are an adjunct professor or driving for Amazon’s Flex app.
 If we’re going to address that, we have to redistribute.

-We have to change the way we think about education, healthcare and infrastructure so the average American can’t fall through the cracks.
+We have to change the way we think about education, healthcare, and infrastructure so the average American can’t fall through the cracks.
 It’s happening at the local level, some corporations with progressive CEOs, some states, some cities, but not at the national level.
-There are a lot more uncoordinated grass roots experiments being done, because the central government can’t address all this.
+There are a lot more uncoordinated grassroots experiments being done, because the central government can’t address all this.
 Some of the experiments will succeed, some of those that succeed will succeed at scale, and some of those that succeed at scale will be adopted by others and eventually copied by the U.S. government.

-But it’s going to get worse before it gets better, especially because right now the economy is doing so well…and a downward cycle is getting more likely.
+But it’s going to get worse before it gets better, especially because right now the economy is doing so well . . . and a downward cycle is getting more likely.
 Interest rates are going to go up over the next five years, and that puts a contraction on investment returns and what the government can spend on projects.
 Layoffs will happen.
 Clearly it’s going to get worse before it gets better.

-FC: Ok, so what’s the case for optimism?
+FC: Okay, so what’s the case for optimism?
 Is there one?

 IB: Believe it or not, the best case for optimism is to make an analogy with climate change.
 Forty years ago, climatologists had no reason for optimism.
-The science was clear but there was no long term solution, no ideas for fixes, and no impetus for change.
+The science was clear, but there was no long-term solution, no ideas for fixes, and no impetus for change.
 The first thing is, you have to get people to focus.

 My book “Us Vs. Them” is a wakeup call.
 The media is acting as if this story is all about Trump.
-Even Trevor Noah on The Daily Show was trying to get me to say this is all about race.
+Even Trevor Noah on the Daily Show was trying to get me to say this is all about race.
 It’s not just about race and the United States.
-It’s about Canada, Italy, the UK, Europe, South Africa.
-He responded really well to be fair, but the fact is that you have people in the entire mainstream media in this “us vs. them” narrative, they’re playing their part.
+It’s about Canada, Italy, the U.K., Europe, South Africa.
+He responded really well, to be fair, but the fact is that you have people in the entire mainstream media in this “us versus them” narrative, they’re playing their part.
 So you have to recognize that’s an issue.

 The case for optimism is that we will get there.
 People will recognize it as things get worse.
-Back to climate change: today solar power is cheaper than coal.
-Forty years ago it was inconceivable that could happen.
-And it happened mostly because people, not the government, decided we needed to try these things.
+Back to climate change: Today, solar power is cheaper than coal.
+Forty years ago, it was inconceivable that could happen.
+And it happened, mostly because people, not the government, decided we needed to try these things.
 They got out there and invested in the experiments that today are finally starting to pay off.

 The other case for optimism has little to do with the book.
 As all this is happening, the tools we’re developing to respond are also becoming much stronger.
-In the last generation we’ve taken nearly hundreds of millions of people out of absolute poverty.
+In the last generation, we’ve taken nearly hundreds of millions of people out of absolute poverty.
 Humanity has never had the capacity to do that before.
-Ninety percent of the world’s one-year olds have been immunized.
+Ninety percent of the world’s 1-year olds have been immunized.
 That’s astonishing.
 The literacy rate is astonishing.
 What we’ve done to create a global middle class is astonishing.
 We’re going to have a lot more Mozarts and Einsteins.
 It’s one thing when out of 7 billion people, only a couple hundred million really have the means to harness their raw intellect.
 When 4 or 5 billion can, entrepreneurial talents grow so much faster.
 That’s ultimately the real reason to be optimistic.

 FC: The real reason to be optimistic about the U.S. is outside of the U.S.?

 IB: The fact is, globalization works.
 Globalism as a political ideology promoted by elites is what has failed.
 The Western elites failed.
-You don’t blame Trump for that — you blame the last half century of leaders who have taken profits off the table for themselves, but didn’t address the needs of their own people.
+You don’t blame Trump for that–you blame the last half-century of leaders who have taken profits off the table for themselves, but didn’t address the needs of their own people.

-FC: Going back to the climate change example, is it a 40 year timeframe before things turn around?
+FC: Going back to the climate change example, is it a 40-year timeframe before things turn around?

 IB: No, it’s probably shorter.
-We’ve definitely lost a generation or two and that’s a real problem.
+We’ve definitely lost a generation or two, and that’s a real problem.
 People who don’t have the skills and won’t get the skills to benefit from this new industrial revolution.
-On the other hand the world is changing so much faster.
+On the other hand, the world is changing so much faster.
 New technology is evolving, world systems are changing much more quickly.

 Remember the 20th century was the American century, and people wondered if the 21st century would be the Asian century?
 No. We don’t have centuries anymore, we have decades.
 By the end of the 21st century, techno utopians think humanity won’t exist, the singularity will happen first.
 I don’t believe that, but I do believe our present political systems of government are unlikely to last, because things are just changing too quickly.